HaxeFoundation/haxe-evolution/proposals/0000-type-matching.md

 ### Type matching as a condition for `if` and `while`

 Type matching declares a new variable of checked type.
-This variable is available inside of `if` condition and block only if type check evaluated to `true`:
+This variable is available inside of `if` and condition and `if` block only if type check evaluated to `true`:
 ```haxe
 if(developer is indie:Indie && indie.hasMotivation()) {
 	indie.createGameEngine();